swcarpentry/r-novice-gapminder/05-data-structures.md

 A vector is the most common and basic data structure in `R` and is pretty much the workhorse of R. They are sometimes referred to as atomic vectors, because importantly, they can only contain one type.
+They are the building blocks of every other data structure.

 We've seen vectors already when we retrieved the rownames and columnames of the gapminder dataset, and when accessing its individual columns!